Gloucester Rugby

-Gloucester Rugby are a professional rugby union club based in the West Country city of Gloucester, England.
-They play in Premiership Rugby, England's top division of rugby, as well as in the European Rugby Champions Cup.
+Gloucester Rugby are a professional men's rugby union club based in the West Country city of Gloucester, England.
+They play in Premiership Rugby, England's top division of rugby.

-The club was formed in 1873 and since 1891 has played its home matches at Kingsholm Stadium, on the fringes of the city centre.
-Their biggest successes are winning the Anglo-Welsh Cup five times: in 1971–72, 1977–78, 1981–82, 2002–03 and 2010–11; and the European Challenge Cup twice: in 2005–06 and 2014–15.
+The club was formed in 1873 and since 1891 has played its home matches at Kingsholm Stadium in the north of the city.
+In the 2024–25 Premiership Rugby season, Gloucester finished 5th which earned them a space in the 2025–26 European Rugby Champions Cup.
+The current director of rugby (DOR) is George Skivington who took the role of head coach in the summer of 2020 before being promoted to DOR in the Autumn of 2023.

+Gloucester have won 8 major titles; four RFU Knockout Cup's in 1971–72, 1977–78, 1981–82 and 2002–03, one Anglo-Welsh Cup win in 2010–11, and one Premiership Rugby Cup win in 2023–24.
+The Premiership Rugby Cup win in 2024 meant they became the first club to win all three iterations of the English domestic cup competition.
+Outside of England, Gloucester has also seen success in Europe's second-tier completion having won the EPCR Challenge Cup twice: in 2005–06 and 2014–15.
+Despite never winning a league title, Gloucester have finished runners-up on four occasions; 1988–89, 1989–90, 2002–03, and most recently in 2006–07.

-The club has no official nickname but are often referred to as the Cherry and Whites by supporters and the media in reference to the traditional Cherry and white hooped shirts worn by the team.
+The club has no official nickname but is referred to as the Cherry and Whites by supporters and the media in reference to the Cherry and white hooped shirts worn by the team.
 Matches with local rivals Bath and Bristol Bears are referred to as West Country derbies.

 History

-Formation & Early Years
+Formation and early years

 The club was formed in 1873 after a meeting at the Spread Eagle Hotel with the announcement in the Gloucester Journal: "A football club (as rugby was then called) has been formed in this city – the season's operations begin at the Spa on the first Tuesday in next month." a team was then organised to play the college school, which was actually played on the current Kingsholm ground.

 The club left the Spa after an argument with the cricket club that they were ground sharing with.
 During the winter, the Rugby Club had used a salt mixture to remove frost from the pitch, resulting in the death of the grass on the wicket.
 Gloucester were no longer welcome at the Spa ground.
 They then acquired lands from the Castle Grim Estate for £4,000 in 1891 & have played home fixtures at this site ever since, in the area known as Kingsholm.